Here’s a tongue-in-cheek piece of fun. If we were to describe, metaphorically, the material of which our heart is made, what would it be?

 Aluminium?
 It hasn’t rusted despite salty experiences and weathering fierce storms.
-It’s looks a bit steely but is really quite lighthearted.
+It looks a bit steely but is really quite lighthearted.

-- Wood?
+Wood?
 It catches fire easily and burns like a hot coal.
-It’s warm but only when ignited – otherwise it’s dead wood (click on the pink to see one of my favorite vintage film clips of Elvis in G.I.
-Blues – wooing a coy puppet doll who has spooky, pitiless black eyes).
+It’s warm but only when ignited, otherwise it’s dead wood (click on the link to see one of my favorite vintage film clips of Elvis in G.I.
+Blues.
+His wooing a coy puppet doll who has spooky, pitiless black eyes).

-- Rubber?
+Rubber?
 A promiscuous heart that wears protection as it often treads where it shouldn’t.
-It tyres easily because, if the wheel turns, this heart goes along for the ride.
-Thank goodness it’s waterproof – I cannot tell you how many times it’s been in hot water.
+It tyres easily because, when the wheel turns, this heart goes along for the ride.
+Thank goodness it’s waterproof; I cannot tell you how many times it’s been in hot water.
 No need to treat this heart with kid gloves.
 If it requires medicating, prescribe latex.

-Let’s put a song to each heart?
+Shall we put a song to each heart?
 Think about it and come up with an appropriate match (or two; the more the merrier).

 What have I overlooked?
 Are there materials with characteristics I have heartlessly omitted?

 As always, you have the whole of my heart for just being here; for visiting me and sharing in my little excursion into circulatory nonsense.

 Enjoy the rest of the week, wherever your heart is.